-The ethics of agreements or contracts incorporates a number of dimensions of our agency and the way we relate ethically to one another.
-The standards are attempts to take seriously the import of being able to direct one’s own life and the significance of the harm of manipulating the lives of others.
+The ethics surrounding agreements or contracts incorporate a number of dimensions of our agency and the way we relate to one another.
+These standards attempt to take seriously the import of being able to direct one’s own life and the significance of the harm of manipulating the lives of others.

-Paternalism is the term that refers to scenarios where someone’s will is interfered with out of a desire to promote their interests.
-In such cases, someone believes that if a person’s will were effective, it wouldn’t promote their welfare or interests, and therefore interference is justified.
+Paternalism is the term used to describe efforts to promote others’ best interests when those actions run counter to their expressed wishes.
+In such cases, someone believes that if a person’s will were effective, it wouldn’t promote what is in their best interests, and therefore interference is justified.
 The standard case of paternalism is that of a parent who overrules the will of a child.
-Say, for example, a 5-year-old wants ice cream for dinner but a parent disregards this preference and instead makes the child eat a nutritious dinner out of the belief that this will be better for the child.
-Typically, we think parents are in the clear morally in these circumstances.
-When, and under what circumstances, paternalism is justified outside of these clear-cut parent-child cases becomes less clear.
-In this case, there is something paternalistic about not prioritizing Vorysek’s autonomous choices.
+Say, for example, a 5-year-old wants ice cream for dinner but a parent disregards this preference and instead makes the child eat a nutritious meal believing that this will be better for the child.
+Typically, we think parents are morally justified in disregarding the child’s expressed preferences in circumstances like these.
+But when, and under what circumstances, paternalism can be justified outside of these clear-cut parent-child cases is much less clear.
+In Vorysek’s case, there is something paternalistic about not prioritizing the autonomous choice he is communicating.
 In general, regulatory standards are meant to promote subjects’ welfare and interests, but Vorysek isn’t a child, so what countervailing reasons apply here?

 One class of cases where paternalistic interference is typically considered justified is where there isn’t a clear of expression of an agent’s will to interfere with in the first place.
-We may interpret the parent-child case in these lights: a child hasn’t developed their full autonomous capabilities and therefore superseding their expressions of will at given times when it runs counter to their overall interests doesn’t seem as problematic as thwarting the will of a fully autonomous mature adult.
-Vorysek, and other patients facing terminal prognoses, who are fully autonomous and choose to expose themselves to risk, are in a different class than those whose illness or condition of life diminishes their autonomy.
+We may interpret the parent-child case in this way: a child hasn’t developed their full autonomous capabilities, therefore superseding their expressions of will when it runs counter to their best interests doesn’t seem as problematic as thwarting the will of a fully autonomous, mature adult.
+Vorysek, and other patients facing terminal prognoses who knowingly choose to expose themselves to risk, seem to be in a different class than those whose illness or condition of life diminishes their autonomy.

-There remain further ethical considerations even when mutual understanding can be assured.
-When both parties to an agreement have a full grasp of the stakes and possible outcomes of the agreement, then there is the potential for each to weigh this information against their preferences, priorities, and values in order to determine whether the agreement is right for them.
-However, this doesn’t satisfy all ethical dimensions of making agreements.
-Consider cases where people have full range of autonomous capacities, understand the stakes and risks of the potential agreement, and are not mistaken about how the facts of the matter relate to their values, preferences, and priorities.
-We could imagine that the 43-year-old patient seeking un-approved CRISPR treatments is in such a position.
+But there remain further ethical considerations even when mutual understanding can be assured.
+It’s true that only when both parties to an agreement have a full grasp of the stakes and possible outcomes of the agreement is there the potential for each to weigh this information against their preferences, priorities, and values in order to determine whether the agreement is right for them.
+However, this doesn’t exhaust all ethical dimensions of making agreements.
+We could imagine that the 43-year-old patient seeking un-approved CRISPR treatments to be in such a position — he might understand the risks and not be mistaken about how the facts of the matter relate to his particular values, preferences, and priorities.
 What ethical reservations are left?

 This, of course, leads to tensions and controversy.
 Should Vorysek and others in similar positions be able to use their tenuous prognosis for scientific gain?
 “If I die of melanoma, it won’t help anyone,” he said.
 “If I die because of an experimental treatment, it will at least help science.”